ofalvai/obsidian-llm-workspace/README.md

 </details>

-### Why make another AI plugin?
+### Why have another AI plugin for Obsidian?
-- This plugin focuses on a specific
+- This plugin focuses on a specific way of AI integration: manually created source sets that an LLM chat is grounded in.
+It's both cheaper, faster, and more accurate than doing RAG over an entire vault (and we organize our notes anyway, right?!).
+- I wanted something that is flexible, configurable, tweakable.
+AI progresses too fast anyway, I have no idea what's going to be the best setup tomorrow.
-- Because it's fun to build tools for my own needs! :)
+- Because it's always fun to build tools for my own needs!

 ### Goals
 - Integrate LLMs into the Obsidian vault, not the other way around (copy-pasting snippets in and out of ChatGPT)
 - Enable granular control, tweaking and transparency: choose from multiple models and LLM providers, customize prompts, and debug responses.
 - Native to Obsidian, not just a ChatGPT clone inside the Obsidian window
-- Great UX
+- Great UX, efficient multitasking.

-### Non-goals
-- Integrate LLMs into Obsidian in every possible way.
-There are existing plugins for many use-cases, such as generating notes or auto-tagging notes.
-- Indexing and retrieval for the entire vault.

 ### Get started

-#### Supported LLM APIs
+This is a _bring your own API key_ kind of integration.
+The first step is to add an API key in the plugin settings and choose a model.

+[This page](./docs/LLM%20providers.md) details the supported LLM providers and the various details of each integration.

+The main plugin panel can be launched from the context menu entries, but the following commands are also available:

+- Open active note as LLM workspace
+- Chat with active note
+- Open existing workspace
+- Open context panel

-#### Recommended plugins
+### Recommended plugins
-These plugins work well together with LLM workspace and make the experience even better:
+The following plugins work well together with LLM workspace and make the experience even better:

-- [Folder notes](https://github.com/LostPaul/obsidian-folder-notes): blurs the line between a folder and a note in the file tree, a note can have child notes like in Notion.
+- [Folder notes](https://github.com/LostPaul/obsidian-folder-notes): blurs the line between a folder and a note in the file tree.
+A note can have child notes like in Notion and similar tools.
 Combined with this plugin, an LLM workspace can be a folder with notes inside.
 - [Waypoint](https://github.com/IdreesInc/Waypoint): generates a table of contents with links to other notes.
 Combined with Folder notes and LLM workspace, it maintains links to notes in the LLM workspace folder.

-#### Advanced usage
+### Advanced use

-##### Prompt library

-You can set up a folder as a prompt library, then collect prompts as files there.
-Insert prompts to the chat input by typing `@`.

-#####

-##### Note context sidebar
+[Click here](./docs/Advanced%20use.md) for a list of advanced features and use cases.

 ### Current limitations